Hywan/mnt.io/content/articles/2019-05-29-announcing-the-fastest-webassembly-runtime-for-go-wasmer/index.md

 a [Go library to run WebAssembly binaries, fast](https://github.com/wasmerio/go-ext-wasm).

-## Calling a WebAssembly function from Go
+## Calling a WebAssembly Function from Go

 First, let’s install `wasmer` in your go environment (*with cgo support*).